svengo/docker-tor/README.md

 **CONTACTINFO=email_address**

 Administrative contact information for this relay or bridge.
 This line can be used to contact you if your relay or bridge is misconfigured or something else goes wrong.
 Note that we archive and publish all descriptors containing these lines and that Google indexes them, so spammers might also collect them.
 You may want to obscure the fact that it’s an email address and/or generate a new address for this purpose.

+You can use [Tor ContactInfo Generator](https://torcontactinfogenerator.netlify.app/) to create a contact info following [ContactInfo-Information-Sharing-Specification](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/).

 (Default: ``Random Person <nobody AT example dot com>``)